Dell P2415Q. Author’s review of the 4K monitor

 USB 3.0 hub

 The monitor has a built-in USB 3.0 hub that provides 4 ports to connect devices.
 Unfortunately, three of them a placed on the same panel that contains power jack and video inputs.
-This panel is pointing downwards, potentially electrically unsafe (power unit of the monitor is built-in, so it has full 220 V linked up with it) and typically intended to be protected by a cover, so these ports are in fact available for fixed connections only.
+This panel is pointing downwards, potentially electrically unsafe (power unit of the monitor is built-in, so it has full 220 V linked up with it) and typically intended to be protected by a cover, so these ports are in fact available for fixed connections only, or the user is forced to keep ports uncovered.
 For hot swapping, only one USB 3.0 port is available, it is placed on the backplate of the monitor, perpendicularly to its surface.

 USB 3.0 ports are black instead of the conventional blue color.
 This can be confusing for users not familiar with specifications of the specific monitor model.